 Similarly, the variations in half-width and full-width forms and rotated characters (for use in vertical text) are encoded as separate code points, mainly for compatibility with legacy character encodings.
 In many cases these variations are associated with the Unicode properties described in East Asian Width [UAX11].
 See also Unicode Vertical Text Layout [UTR50] for a discussion of vertical text presentation forms.

 In the case of characters with compatibility decompositions, such as those shown above, the K Unicode Normalization forms convert the text to the "normal" or "expected" Unicode code point.
 But the existence of these compatibility characters cannot be taken to imply that similar appearance variations produced in the normal course of text layout and presentation are affected by Unicode Normalization.
 They are not.

 Roughly speaking, NFC is defined such that each combining character sequence (a base character followed by one or more combining characters) is replaced, as far as possible, by a canonically equivalent precomposed character.
-Text in a Unicode character encoding form (such as UTF-8 or UTF-16) is said to be in NFC if it doesn't contain any combining sequence that could be replaced with a precomposed character and if any remaining combining sequence is in canonical order.

 There are four Unicode Normalization Forms.
 Each form is named using a letter code: